ThomasDuquette/ThomasDuquette.github.io/home.md

 On this website, I aim to share informative publications about the concepts I have learned during my research.
 I will regularly update the content to keep you informed about my latest discoveries.

-The site is divided into two main sections: "Publications" and "About."
-In the "Publications" section, you will find accessible articles that will enhance your understanding of complex robotics concepts.
-The "About" section provides more details about my background, interests, and motivations.
+The site is divided into two main sections: "About" and "Publications."
+In the "About" section provides more details about my background, interests, and motivations.
+The "Publications" section, you will find accessible articles that will enhance your understanding of complex robotics concepts.

 I would also like to mention that this website is available in English for those who prefer that language.